Sv443/geniURL/README.md

 <br><br>

 ## Routes:
-All routes support gzip and deflate compression.
+All routes support gzip, deflate and brotli compression.

 Also all routes always return the properties `error` and `matches`.
 They can be used to determine whether a response has succeeded (error = false, matches > 0), is errored (error = true, matches = null) or just didn't yield any results (error = true, matches = 0).